cloudbees-days/cloudbees-field-workshops/README.md

 * A basic understanding of Kubernetes: https://kubernetes.io/docs/tutorials/kubernetes-basics/
 * A basic understanding of Jenkins Pipelines: https://jenkins.io/doc/book/pipeline/getting-started/
 * A basic understanding of feature flags: https://rollout.io/blog/ultimate-feature-flag-guide/
+* Finally, we highly recommend using the Google Chrome browser to work through the lab content.

 # Workshop Labs & Slides